-Recent Green & Eco
+Recent Eco &

 Do You Have Any Questions?

-Color Choice in an Environmentally Focused Logo
+Color Choice in an Environmentally Focused Green Logo Design

 Also, choosing color schemes identical to your competitors can make your logo look like a second-best imitation instead of a unique brand.
 A simple logo can make a very powerful statement, but you should also consider other colors in your logo design.

 For example, blue is the most-liked color in the spectrum according to a study by a marketing association.
 Depending on the shade you choose, blue can evoke calmness, serenity, cleanliness, trustworthiness, and reliability.
-Each of those emotions could be desirable in a logo as using blues might differentiate your visual brand identity from others in the market.
+Each of those emotions could be desirable in a green logo design as using blues might differentiate your visual brand identity from others in the market.

-Symbols and Shapes in an Eco Logo
+Symbols and Shapes in an Eco Logos

 A growing trend in logo design is the use of simple, strong geometric shapes.
 Think of the Discovery Network’s Green Planet logo, a simple green circle with no-frills black text.

-Squares and rectangles show sturdiness, reliability, and a sense of order.
+However, squares and rectangles show sturdiness, reliability, and a sense of order.
 They are seen as earthbound and familiar.
 Squares and rectangles are often used in logos for sustainable brands, and while they may seem boring, tilting them or projecting them on the diagonal can show a more lively side.

-Triangles show power, motion and spirituality, although they can also show balance.
+More so, triangles show power, motion and spirituality, although they can also show balance.
 Think of the iconic recycling logo with the green arrows that form a triangle.

-Spirals and swirls also look great in logos since they suggest growth, life, and transformation.
+Spirals and swirls also look great in eco logos since they suggest growth, life, and transformation.
 They can represent the seasons or the cycles of life, all appropriate imagery in green logos.

-Text and Font Choice in Logos
+Text and Font Choice in Eco Logos

-In general, logos of this sort use clean fonts.
+In general, eco logos of this sort use clean fonts.
 You can choose a serif font that shows a sense of respectability and tradition, a sans-serif font that is clean and objective, or a modern font that is strong and progressive to project your company’s values visually.
 Of course, even display fonts can work well in a green logo design.